kdave/btrfs-progs/Documentation/btrfs-device.rst

                 return code if any of the statistics is no-zero.
 The error values is 65 if reading stats from at least one device failed, otherwise it's 64.

+        -T
+                Print stats in a tabular form, devices as rows and stats as columns

 usage [options] <path> [<path>...]::
         Show detailed information about internal allocations on devices.